-- · documentation of procedures. - 1.6.7 The onus is on Scottish Water to demonstrate transparently that all costs are ultimately allocated in accordance with this rule. - 1.6.8 The allocation of indirect costs should be achieved by: - identifying the activities that comprise a particular service or product and what drives the level of activity; - determining the relationships between activities and resources consumed; - costing the activities by costing the resources consumed; - pooling costs that cannot be related to activities and allocating them on a subjective basis, e.g. turnover or proportion of direct costs. - 1.6.9 Scottish Water may pay a charge to a parent entity or equivalent for services provided.
+- documentation of procedures. - 1.6.7 The onus is on Scottish Water to demonstrate transparently that all costs are ultimately allocated in accordance with this rule. - 1.6.8 The allocation of indirect costs should be achieved by: - identifying the activities that comprise a particular service or product and what drives the level of activity; - determining the relationships between activities and resources consumed; - costing the activities by costing the resources consumed; - pooling costs that cannot be related to activities and allocating them on a subjective basis, e.g. turnover or proportion of direct costs. - 1.6.9 Scottish Water may pay a charge to a parent entity or equivalent for services provided.
 It is important that the basis of charging used reflects the group structure at the time charges are being levied and actual services provided.
 The charges paid must be related to the services provided and should be charged at cost, e.g., legal services and treasury services.
 The onus is on Scottish Water to demonstrate that charges reflect the costs incurred by the provider of the service.
 Management fees should not cover additional costs, e.g. where the parent, or equivalent, treasury function provides a guarantee to Scottish Water, a charge should not be made for the provision of that guarantee beyond that paid by the parent to a third party. - 1.6.10 Although a significant proportion of costs can be allocated in relation to the way resources are consumed, it is recognised that a point of diminishing returns will be reached where the cost of further allocation outweighs the benefit.
 Where Scottish Water applies a deminimis level below which it will not seek to allocate costs, this should be declared in the commentary to the N Tables of the Annual Return. - 1.6.11 In addition, it is recognised that some costs will not be driven by activities and that some subjective allocation will be necessary to arrive at the full cost.
 Where a subjective allocation is applied the principles governing this allocation should be set out in the commentary to the N Tables of the Annual Return. - 1.6.12 Where it is not possible to charge for services on an activity basis, costs of this type should be distributed fairly between each subsidiary and between core and non core activities in a way that reflects the activities undertaken on behalf of the individual entities.
 Distributing charges to associates on the basis of profitability or turnover of individual associates will not provide a proxy for activity, and

 - apportionment on this basis will be disallowed.
 Discrepancies between treatment in the regulatory and statutory accounts are also not allowed. - 1.6.13 Allocations based on short run marginal costing techniques should not be used.
 In some instances it may be admissible to use long-run marginal costing.
 In cases where Scottish Water considers that a marginal costing technique is the most suitable means of charging for a particular service, it will be expected to justify its reasons for using this technique and should explicitly report this.
+Scottish Water will be expected to demonstrate that the contract term for a service provided at marginal cost is sufficiently long to enable the long-run benefits to be realised.